-HPX subsidiary Kaizen Discovery and partner ITOCHU commence drilling on Aspen Grove project in southern BC
+HPX majority-owned subsidiary Kaizen Discovery and partner ITOCHU commence drilling on Aspen Grove project in southern BC

 The Aspen Grove Project covers 112 km2 near the city of Merritt in southern British Columbia's premier porphyry copper belt, part way between the Copper Mountain and Highland Valley copper mines.
 The project covers part of an extensive belt of porphyry copper-gold mineralization hosted by Early Triassic Nicola Group volcanic rocks and Late Triassic to Early Jurassic intrusions.